 1. Stop.
 Drop (whatever is going on.)
 Breathe.
 Remind yourself that there's no real emergency.
 Take a few deep breaths.
 That moves you back into the present moment, so you won't get hijacked by your big emotions.
 Now you have the choice of how to proceed.

 2. Resist acting while you're angry.
 You'll feel an urgent need to act, but that's just an indication that you're in fight or flight.
 (It's your signal, like the blinking light.)
-If your child is acting out, set whatever limits you need to, as patiently as possible.
+If your child is acting out and creating parenting challenges, set whatever limits you need to, as patiently as possible.
 But resist the urge to discipline.
-Any lesson you need to teach will be better taught later, when you're calm.
+Any lesson you need to teach will be better taught later, when you're calm and have honed your parenting patience.
 Kids can't learn when they're upset, and if you're upset, they'll be upset.
 The most important lesson you can teach your child at this moment is self-regulation, and you do that by modeling.

 Every time your frontal cortex overrides your emotional upset, you're rewiring your brain, so it gets easier to regulate yourself.
 And every time you tolerate upsetting feelings, accepting them without taking action, you're working through old unfinished emotional business, so you don't get triggered as often.
 That creates less drama, and more love.